 |Country||United States||Canada||United Kingdom||Australia||New Zealand||India||South Africa|

-In the United States, the job is expected to grow by 19% by the year 2024.
-It is also growing in New Zealand.
+In the United States, the job outlook is expected to grow by 20% by the year 2026.
 To look for the states with the highest number of job openings, one would look at future demographics for that state and the current location quotient of dental hygienists.
-Oregon is one of the states that has the highest incoming population and thus it would be a smart place to explore a job in general where people are leaving New Jersey and thus it might not be as smart to try and get a position as a dental hygienist there.
+Oregon is one of the states that has the highest incoming population and thus it would be a smart place to explore a job in general where people are leaving New Jersey, so it might not be as smart to try and get a position as a dental hygienist there.